Ripen an avocado with one of these hacks

 How to ripen avocado with a paper bag

 A paper lunch bag is great for accelerating avocado ripening, as it traps ethylene gases.
-This method takes longer than the previous two, but it has the advantage of retaining the taste and all of the fruit’s properties.
+This method takes more time–and patience–than the previous two, but it has the advantage of retaining the taste and all of the fruit’s properties.

 Method for ripening an avocado inside a paper bag